taskcluster/taskcluster-rfcs/rfcs/0116-artifact-service.md

 GET /artifacts/:name[?max_time=30]
 ```

-This endpoint returns a 302 redirect to the location of the Artifact which is
+This endpoint returns a 302 redirect to the location of the object which is
 closest to the request's IP address.
 If needed, this will initiate a copy from
 the original backing store into a different storage location.
 It will wait up
 to a configurable amount of time before redirecting to a non-optimal copy.